 - Adventure excursions and educational field trips as indicated above – guide tips included

 - $50 donation per participant to service project

 - CRE t-shirt

-Program Tuition for this 8-day – Cultural Immersion itinerary is $1,895 per student for a minimum of 8 participants.
-Group’s maximum number of participants is 16 students with 2 chaperones.
+Program Tuition for this 8-day – Cultural Immersion itinerary is $2,295 per student for a minimum of 8 participants.
+The group’s maximum number of participants is 16 students with 2 chaperones.
 With 8 fully-paying participants, one chaperone’s program tuition will be covered by Costa Rica Explorations.

 If the group size exceeds a 16-student maximum or is smaller than an 8-person minimum, CRE is willing to discuss options to accommodate your group’s needs.

-Costa Rica Explorations enjoys customizing our student travel programs, so please don’t hesitate in sharing your ideas in how to make this itinerary fit the needs of your specific group.
+Costa Rica Explorations enjoys customizing our student travel programs, so please don’t hesitate in sharing your ideas on how to make this itinerary fit the needs of your specific group.